relaycoder/relaycode/docs/FEATURES-ROADMAP.md

     *   If the executable is still necessary, consider adding it to the `files` array in `package.json` and using a more robust method to locate it within the `node_modules` directory rather than copying it.

 #### ✅ DONE: add version to relay
-#### VERIFY: Transaction rolleed back still not really making all affected files to original state especially the failed file.
+#### ✅ DONE: Transaction rolleed back still not really making all affected files to original state especially the failed file.
-#### VERIFY: shorhands commands not working, also commands without -- not working.
+#### ✅ DONE: shorhands commands not working, also commands without -- not working.
-#### VERIFY: ms took should be shown before asking approval
+#### ✅ DONE: ms took should be shown before asking approval
-#### VERIFY: system notification should fired on matched project id, not on valid patch format
+#### ✅ DONE: system notification should fired on matched project id, not on valid patch format
-#### VERIFY: it still asking for approval on approval off in config setup
+#### ✅ DONE: it still asking for approval on approval off in config setup
-#### words level chalk
 #### ✅ DONE uuid that has already in undone should not be reprocess